 Mrs. Leon is from Louisiana and followed in the footsteps of her father, a band director of 41 years.
 She is married to Erik, a band director at Waltrip High School and her greatest joy is their three children – Aiden, Joshua and Anna Claire.

-Angel Flores is in his first year at Ross Sterling middle school as an Assistant Band Director.
+Angel Flores is in his second year at Ross Sterling middle school as an Assistant Band Director.
 He was raised in San Antonio Texas where he started his band career as a freshman in High School.
 He is now a Music Educator who specializes in Percussion.
 He obtained his Bachelors of Music Education at McNeese State University in 2019.
 While at McNeese State he participated in many of the ensembles offered to students.
-He participated in the Institutions top Wind Symphony ensemble, where they performed and recruited all over Louisiana and South East Texas on trips as well as a performance at LMEA in 2017.
+He participated in the institutions top Wind Symphony ensemble, where they performed and recruited all over Louisiana and South East Texas on trips as well as a performance at LMEA in 2017.
 He has participated in The Pride of McNeese Marching band where they too have also traveled and recruited in state and out of state High Schools.
 In the 2017/2018 season The Pride of McNeese had the opportunity to march in the New Year’s Day Parade in London, performing in front of millions on the British Broadcasting Channel.
 He participated in the McNeese Chamber Percussion Ensemble, Steel band ensemble, and their World Percussion ensemble with Clinician visits from Dr. Eric Heines, Dr. Michael Vercelli and Dr. Joshua Dekaney.
 He studied under the direction of Dr. Lonny Benoit; Head of the department of Music at McNeese State University, and Dr. Gustavo Miranda who is the Percussion studio director at Nicholl’s State University.
 While at McNeese State he has also participated in clinics and professional development opportunities such as the Louisiana Day of Percussion held by the PAS chapter of Louisiana, PASIC in San Antonio Texas in 2015 and TMEA convention also held in San Antonio.
 Mr. Flores has also been a member of the Louisiana Stars Drum and Bugle Corps for the 2017 Season in Open Class DCI.
 Mr. Flores lives now in Rosenberg Texas and has a beautiful one-year old son Jackson.